KhronosGroup/Vulkan-Hpp/docs/Usage.md

 By default, `VULKAN_HPP_ASSERT_ON_RESULT` will be used for checking results when `VULKAN_HPP_NO_EXCEPTIONS` is defined.
 If you want to handle errors by yourself, you can disable/customize it just like `VULKAN_HPP_ASSERT`.

-There are a couple of static assertions for each handle class and each struct in the file [`vulkan_static_assertions.hpp`](vulkan/vulkan_static_assertions.hpp).
+There are a couple of static assertions for each handle class and each struct in [`vulkan_static_assertions.hpp`](../vulkan/vulkan_static_assertions.hpp).
 You might include that file in at least one of your source files.
 By defining `VULKAN_HPP_STATIC_ASSERT`, you can specify your own custom static assertion to be used for those cases.
 That is, by defining it to be a NOP, you can reduce your compilation time a little.

 ## Extensions / Per Device function pointers